 After a hectic weekend at the annual Oireachtas na Samhna festival, An Cumann Gaelach will host a belated Samhain celebration.
 In recognition of this old Celtic festival, the society will be ringing in winter with a day of workshops focusing on Celtic tradition.
 It will begin at 11am with a leaf-crown workshop with Trinity Botanical Society.
 At 1pm, Trinity Trad Society will hold a tin whistle workshop, and Trinity Pagan Society will deliver a talk about the history of the festival from 6.30pm.
 All of these will take place in Seomra na Gaeilge.

 At 6pm, DU Pirate Party – the society best known for it’s free VPN service – will lead a discussion on the history of cyber security in the second instalment of its “Security Series”.
 In the age of “big data”, the society will inform attendees how best to keep their data safe.
+Obviously, one of the ways to protect data and search on the web privately is through a VPN service.
+These are easily installed and you can find the one for you online; the best vpn canada options are available on Indexsy.com.

 The societies of House Six will open their doors to all for 2019’s High Society.
 This annual fancy dress event will see events organised by the societies in each room, with free refreshments provided.
 The dress code is formal, and admission is €3.